-Richard is an EPSRC-funded PhD student and a former Research Assistant.
-His research focuses on the efficient allocation of resources in Cloud Data Centre networks through the exploitation of converged network-server resource management and Software-Defined Networking (SDN).
+Richard has been a PhD student and a Research Associate in the group.
+His research focused on the efficient allocation of resources in Cloud Data Centre networks through the exploitation of converged network-server resource management and Software-Defined Networking (SDN).
 Recently, he has also been working on Network Function Virtualisation (NFV) by developing the Glasgow Network Functions (GNF) framework.

 Natascha Harth is currently a PhD student at the School of Computing Science, University of Glasgow.
 She received her B.Sc in Business Information Technology from the Cooperated University Mannheim, Germany (2014) in cooperation with Hewlett Packard (HP).
 Natascha worked for HP as a Technical Consultant for Business Intelligent solutions.
 She was awarded a Master (MSc) in Data Science from the University of Glasgow (2016).

 Her research areas are: Edge Computing, intelligent predictive modelling for Internet of Things (IoT) environments, and Stochastic Optimisation.

 Mircea is an RA and PhD student at the University of Glasgow focusing on enhancing security for Software-Defined Networks.